Today, many businesses, media, and software creators are using torrents to share files.

 File sharing methods such as email, HTTP, or FTP are effective for small to medium-sized files.
 But when it comes to big file sharing, some of these methods have limitations.

 For example, email has certain size limitations per attachment.
-FTPS or SFTP are client/server which need powerful servers and might be slow for big files.
+FTPS or SFTP are client/server file-sharing mechanisms that need powerful servers and might be slow for big files.
 Buying more powerful resources can be a temporary solution but expensive in the long run.
 This is where BitTorrent comes into play.

 Sharing files with BitTorrent